London, England, United Kingdom

 After you have formally confirmed your plans to participate, you will work both with UI Study Abroad and with IES Abroad.
 Follow instructions from both.
 Later in the semester, your UI study abroad advisor will contact you regarding orientation sessions, registration, and other required UI procedures and documentation.

-All students are required complete immigration requirements in order to study in the United Kingdom.
-IES Abroad and UI Study Abroad will provide you with immigration instructions prior to departure.
+All program participants are required to complete immigration requirements to enter and study in your host country.
+UI Study Abroad and your program provider/host institution abroad will provide you with immigration instructions prior to departure.

-Note that permission to enter the UK is provided by the British government based on that country's immigration requirements.
-Currently, the UK’s immigration requirements include considerations related to specific national origin, national heritage, criminal background status, and similar issues that can make it impossible to be permitted entrance to the country in some cases.
-Contact Cory Petersen at firstname.lastname@example.org for more information.
+Note that permission to enter and study in your host country is provided exclusively by the host country’s government based on that country's immigration requirements.
+Your host country’s immigration requirements may include considerations related to specific national origin, national heritage, criminal background status, and similar issues that can make it impossible to receive permission to enter the country in some cases.
+Contact your UI study abroad advisor for more information.

-It is also essential that you thoroughly review all of your immigration materials before you leave for your host country to ensure that they are absolutely complete and accurate.
-It is entirely your responsibility to ensure that all of your immigration documents are in order and fully accurate before you leave for your host country.
-If any of your immigration documents contain inaccurate information of any kind, contact Cory Petersen at email@example.com immediately to discuss your options.
+It is essential that you thoroughly review all of your immigration materials before you leave for your host country to ensure that they are absolutely complete and accurate.
+It is entirely your responsibility to ensure that all of your immigration materials are in order and fully accurate before you leave for your host country.
+If any of your immigration materials contain inaccurate information of any kind, contact your UI study abroad advisor immediately to discuss your options.

-Do not apply for your visa until you receive more information you’re your program provider and UI Study Abroad.
+Do not take steps to complete your host country’s immigration requirements until you receive more information from UI Study Abroad.

 In order to prepare for your time abroad, you are required by the University of Iowa to complete two orientations.
 These may be in addition to orientations provided by your on-site provider.
 See below for more information.